ajam/aufbau-files/README.md

 Aufbau files
 ============

-> A simple [Aufbau](http://github.com/ajam/aufbau) app for downloading files.
+> An [Aufbau](http://github.com/ajam/aufbau) app for downloading files and accessing them via a network share, if so desired.

 ## Setup

 Fork this repository and add your own files to the `files/` folder.
+Copy `aufbau-files-secrets.sample.json` to your root aufbau app and rename to `aufbau-files-secrets.json`.

 ## Including in your Aufbau app